joenoon/react-native-message-composer/README.md

 ## TODO

-- [ ] Add support for message attachments
 - [ ] Fix issue with a second MFMessageComposeViewController seeming to be present if rotate device whilst MFMessageComposeViewController is open
 - [ ] Look at implementing MFMessageComposeViewControllerTextMessageAvailabilityDidChangeNotification to listen for changes to the MFMessageComposeViewController `canSendText` class method